dabi07ravi/webscanner/docs/Scenario.md

 5. **Event Differentiation:**

    **Zoe:** "I'll handle the differentiation logic.
-Trade Shows and Conferences have distinct characteristics, so we can tweak our scraping accordingly."
+Trade Shows and Conferences have distinct characteristics, so we can adjust our scraping strategies for each."

    **Aiden:** "Prioritize accuracy; we don’t want to confuse the two."

 6. **Scheduling and Reporting:**

    **Leo:** "I'm setting up node-cron for weekly scans."

-   **Zoe:** "Once we have the data, I'll work on generating Excel reports.
-We'll make sure the client can understand the changes at a glance."
+   **Zoe:** "With the data we gather, I'll work on generating Excel reports using MongoDB's aggregation.
+This will help the client see the changes at a glance."

 7. **Testing:**

-   **Jack:** "I'll start testing once we have the basic flow ready.
-We need to ensure accuracy for both event types and verify the email notifications."
+   **Jack:** "I'll begin testing as soon as the basic flow is ready.
+It's crucial we maintain accuracy for both event types and verify the email notifications work as expected."

-   **Aiden:** "We'll do continuous testing.
-As soon as one component is ready, Jack, you start testing it."
+   **Aiden:** "Continuous testing is a must.
+Jack, jump in as soon as a component is complete."

 8. **Final Review:**

-   **Samantha:** "Let’s review the project next week.
-We'll check if we've met all the requirements and decide on deployment."
+   **Samantha:** "Let’s reconvene for a project review next week.
+We need to ensure all client requirements have been met before discussing deployment."

-   **Aiden:** "Agreed.
-I'll look into AWS for deployment.
-Let’s ensure our system runs without hitches."
+   **Aiden:** "I'll explore AWS for our deployment.
+It's essential to guarantee our system operates flawlessly."

 ---

-By the end of the development phase, the team has successfully created a robust system as outlined in the plan of action.
-They coordinate closely with the client to ensure the system is tailored to their needs and is ready for deployment.
+In this revised development scenario, the team incorporates MongoDB as their primary database solution.
+Their collaboration ensures the project’s success, and by the end, they have a tailored system ready for client deployment.